 - Lit.
 Or do you not know yourselves, that Jesus Christ is in you

-- Lit. this also we pray (wish): your strengthening (completeness, perfection)
+- Lit. strong.
+And this we pray (wish): your strengthening (completeness, perfection)

 - Lit. in accordance with

-- Or become complete; aim for restoration; set things in order
+- Or Be made complete; aim for restoration; set things in order

 - Or be encouraged